Victorian Farmers' Union

 The Victorian Farmers' Union (VFU) was an association of farmers and primary producers formed in 1914 in the Australian state of Victoria.
 Although initially formed as an "absolutely non-political" entity, the VFU became a political party in 1916, and nominated candidates for the 1917 state election and subsequent elections.
 In later years it used the names Victorian Country Party, then United Country Party and is now the National Party of Australia – Victoria.
-At the 1917 election, because the support for the VFU was concentrated in rural seats, it won four of the 11 seats in the Victorian Legislative Assembly it contested, gaining about 6% of the vote state-wide.
+At the 1917 election, because the support for the VFU was concentrated in rural seats, it won four of the 11 seats in the Victorian Legislative Assembly it contested, gaining about 6% of the vote statewide.
 In 1918 it also won its first seat in the federal parliament, after preferential voting was introduced.
 At the 1920 state election the VFU vote increased to 8% and the number of seats to 13, giving the VFU the balance of power in the state Legislative Assembly.

 The VFU was a precursor to the Country Party in Victoria, which merged with other state parties to become the federal Country Party, later the National Party of Australia.

 Proposal and formation

 The proposal to form the Union was made in a meeting of several farmers at Thorburn's Hotel in Woodend on 18 April 1914.

-The attendants at the meeting agreed upon the following resolutions regarding the formation of the association:
+The attendees at the meeting agreed upon the following resolutions regarding the formation of the association: